Key Date Mercury Dimes: 1916-D, 1921, 1921-D

 1942 (42 Over 41) Mercury dime

-The most affordable Mercury dime variety is the 1945-S Micro S, which emerged during the last year of the series.
+The most affordable Mercury dime variety is the 1945-S Micro S. It emerged during the last year of the series.
 Bearing an “S” mintmark that is much smaller than normal, this cool error is obtainable for nearly any collector.
 This is due to affordable prices that range from about $5 to $10 apiece for circulated specimens.

 Full Split Bands Mercury Dimes